-Felony disenfranchisement remains the U.S.’s longest-standing form of voter suppression.
-Coupled with 40 years of mass incarceration, felony disenfranchisement has silenced the African-American’s political voice in ways that eclipse the “Black codes” of the 1860s and the Jim Crow laws of the 1950s.
-Today one in 13 African-Americans are denied the right to vote because of a felony conviction, according to The Sentencing Project.
+Make no mistake: Felony disenfranchisement is a policy of white supremacy.
+Coupled with more than 40 years of mass incarceration, felony disenfranchisement has silenced the African American’s political voice in ways that echo the “Black codes” of the 1860s and the Jim Crow laws of the 1950s.
+Today, one in 16 African American adults have lost their right to vote because of a felony conviction (a disenfranchisement rate that’s nearly four times greater than that of all other Americans), according to The Sentencing Project.

-The injustice of felony disenfranchisement has penetrated the electoral process in all but two states in the U.S. Outside of Maine and Vermont, where people vote from their prison cells, the denial is devastating and far reaching.
-The impacts of these disenfranchisement laws on Black and poor communities cannot be overstated.
-Political engagement is quashed, and political strength is decimated, resulting in perpetual and intentional powerlessness of people of color and the poor.
-This strategic incapacitation of people fuels continued poverty, is driven by systemic racism, and stymies notions of equal and human rights.
+The injustice of felony disenfranchisement has penetrated the electoral process in all but two states in the U.S. Outside of Maine and Vermont and the District of Columbia, where people can vote from their prison cells, the denial of this fundamental right is devastating and far reaching.
+Political engagement is quashed, and political strength is decimated—resulting in intentional and perpetual powerlessness of people of color and the poor.
+This strategic incapacitation of people is driven by system racism, fuels continued poverty, and stymies notions of equal and human rights.

 Not only does felony disenfranchisement contribute to the class and race bias in the electorate, it has generational impacts.
-As more and more African-Americans along with other people of color are disenfranchised, their children and grandchildren become less politically engaged and don’t vote, and their communities lose out on needed resources.
+As more and more African Americans and other people of color are disenfranchised, their children and grandchildren become less politically engaged and don’t vote—and their communities continue to lose out on needed resources.

-As millions in Florida and across this country continue their struggle to be recognized, I’m reminded of the words of my friend Larry White.
-Larry voted for the first time at age 77 after over 40 years of being disenfranchised and said, “I now matter, my opinion counts.”
+As millions of people across this country continue their struggle to be recognized, I’m reminded of the words of my friend Larry White, who is formerly incarcerated and now works with AFSC’s Healing Justice Program.
+At the age of 77, Larry voted for the first time--after more than 40 years of being disenfranchised.
+He told me, “I now matter, my opinion counts.”

 Here’s what you can do today: